 Understanding Photoshop is a biweekly column that takes an in-depth look at how digital photographs are built and manipulated.
-It is a college-level course in plain english for free at Photofocus.
+It is a college-level course in plain English for free at Photofocus.
 To learn more see this article.
-Before you open your first image in Adobe Photoshop, it’s very important that you understand how a digital […]
+Don’t Skip Column 7 Some of the core tasks of processing digital images with Photoshop involve sizing, manipulation, and processing. […]